Meet Zoe Osborne, Journalist/Photographer

 Signature accessory while traveling.

-Bangles – a tonne of things that jingle whenever I move, each given to me by a particular person or bought in a special place.
+Bangles – a ton of things that jingle whenever I move, each given to me by a particular person or bought in a special place.

 Your very first memory on the road.